markmoxon/lander-source-code-acorn-archimedes/README.md

 ### Archimedes

-The build process outlined above also produces a file called `LanderSrc,fff` in the `5-compiled-game-discs` folder.
-This contains a version of the game source that can be built on an Archimedes, and it can be found ready-built in the repository at [5-compiled-game-discs/LanderSrc,fff](5-compiled-game-discs/LanderSrc,fff).
+The build process outlined above produces a file called `LanderSrc,fff` in the `5-compiled-game-discs` folder.
+This contains a version of the game source that can be built on an Archimedes.

 To build this source on an Archimedes, you first need to convert the BBC BASIC text file into tokenised BBC BASIC.
 You can do this on RISC OS 3 or later, like this:

+* Download the source as a BBC BASIC text file from [5-compiled-game-discs/LanderSrc,fff](5-compiled-game-discs/LanderSrc,fff).

 * Copy the file to an Archimedes machine.

 * If you are using HostFS then the filetype should be set automatically, but if you need to set it manually, it should be a Text file.

 * Load the text file into !Edit.
-You should see the fully documented source code.
+You should see the fully documented source code appear.

 * Click Menu on Edit's icon bar icon, choose "BASIC options > Line number increment" and set the value to 1.